django-getpaid/django-getpaid/README.rst

     This method will enable you to make on-line KPI processing.
 For batch processing you can as well just query the database for Payment model.

+Step 6.
 Setup your payment backends
 ---------------------------

 **Required**

-Please be sure to read carefully section :doc:`backends` for information on how to configure particular backends.
+Please be sure to read carefully  `Backends <https://django-getpaid.readthedocs.org/en/latest/backends.html>`_ section for information on how to configure particular backends.
 They will probably not work out of the box without providing some account keys or other credentials.